Cape Foulwind: Three Steeples Rocks and Black Reef

-The lighthouse seems to have been effective, as no wreck has been recorded on the rocks, though in 1881 the Anchor Shipping and Foundry Company's paddle steamer Charles Edward (1864-1908) was holed and then towed to Westport.
-Also, in 1946, the Union Steamship's collier, Karepo, stranded on the rocks in a thick fog, but was later floated off.
+The lighthouse has proven effective, with no recorded wrecks on the rocks.
+However, in 1881, the Anchor Shipping and Foundry Company's paddle steamer Charles Edward (1864–1908) was holed and then towed to Westport.
+Similarly, in 1946, the Union Steamship's collier, Karepo, stranded on the rocks in a thick fog, but was later floated off.
 A navigable channel, about 1/4 mi wide, runs between the Cape and Black Reef.

-Spotted shags roost on the Steeples, where salt-resistant taupata grows on the tops of the rocks.
+Spotted shags roost on the Steeples, where salt-resistant taupata grows on the rock tops.